Two Fefferman-type constructions involving almost Grassmann structures and path geometries: Introduction

 \section{Introduction}

-Assume that $N^{n+1}$ is an $(n+1)$-dimensional manifold, $n\geq 2$.
+Assume that $N^{n+1}$ is an $(n+1)$-dimensional manifold, $n\geq 1$.
 A path geometry on $N$ describes a smooth collection of paths, i.e., immersed $1$-dimensional submanifolds, on $N$ such that there is a unique such path for every point and associated direction.
 On a formal level, the paths are encoded on the projectivized tangent bundle $M^{2\,n+1}=\mathcal PTN$ as the unique line distribution $E\subseteq TM$ such that (i) the rank $(n+1)$-tautological distribution of $M$ can be written as the direct sum of $E$ and the vertical bundle $V\subseteq TM$ of $M\to N$ and (ii) the integral manifolds of $E$ descend to the paths on $N$.
 In particular, there is a construction $(N,\{\text{paths}\})\mapsto(M,E,V)$ leading to a $(2\,n+1)$-dimensional generalized path geometry; see \cref{2.4}.
 Conversely, it has been proven that if the defining distribution $V$ of a $(2\,n+1)$-dimensional generalized path geometry is involutive, then this generalized path geometry locally arises from the construction described above.
-Moreover, the defining rank-$n$-distribution has been shown to be involutive automatically if $n\neq2$; see, e.g., \cite{Book}*{Proposition 4.4.4}.
+For this reason, we will refer to a generalized path geometry with involutive $V$ as a path geometry.
+Moreover, the defining rank-$n$-distribution has been shown to always be involutive if $n\neq2$; see, e.g., \cite{Book}*{Proposition 4.4.4}.
+In particular, a generalized path geometry $(M,E,V)$ with $\dim(M)\neq 5$ is always a path geometry.

-Assume now that $M^{2\,n}$ is a $2\,n$-dimensional manifold, $n>2$.
-We follow the convention that an almost Grassmann structure $(M,E,F)$ of type $(2,n)$ on $M$ is defined by two auxiliary vector bundles $E\to M$ and $F\to M$ of rank $2$ and of rank $n$, respectively, and isomorphisms
+Assume now that $M^{p\,q}$ is a $p\,q$-dimensional manifold, $p,q\geq2$.
+We follow the convention that an almost Grassmann structure $(M,E,F)$ of type $(p,q)$ on $M$ is defined by two auxiliary vector bundles $E\to M$ and $F\to M$ of rank $p$ and of rank $q$, respectively, and isomorphisms